mikeroyal/WSL-Guide/README.md

 [Dxgkrnl](https://devblogs.microsoft.com/directx/directx-heart-linux/) is a brand-new kernel driver for Linux that exposes the /dev/dxg device to user mode Linux. /dev/dxg exposes a set of IOCTL that closely mimic the native WDDM D3DKMT kernel service layer on Windows.
 Dxgkrnl inside of the Linux kernel connects over the VM Bus to its big brother on the Windows host and uses this VM bus connection to communicate with the physical GPU.

+[DockerFLuent](https://github.com/mariotoffia/FluentDocker) is a library that enables [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) interactions using a Fluent API.
+It is supported on Linux, Windows and MacOS.
+It also has support for the legazy [docker-machine](https://docker-docs.netlify.app/machine/overview/) interactions.

 [Ansible-WSL](https://github.com/Wintus/Ansible-WSL) is an open source program that makes it easier to provision your Windows from inside of WSL by Ansible.

 [WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) is a sample/reference launcher app for WSL distro Microsoft Store packages.